niubit/piconsole/README.md

 git clone --recursive https://github.com/niubit/piconsole.git
 ```

 You can see a brief description (in spanish) in [this site](https://niubitbox.niubit.es/docs/niubitbox005/).
-A full description in english is coming soon on Instructables.
+A full description in english is available in [Instructables](https://www.instructables.com/PiConsole-Raspberry-Pi-Pico-Retro-Console/).